flatcar-archive/flatcar-docs/docs/setup/customization/using-nvidia.md

 ### Installation

-Flatcar Container Linux offers support for the installation and customization of NVIDIA drivers for Tesla GPU VMs on AWS and Azure.
+Flatcar Container Linux offers support for the installation and customization of NVIDIA drivers for Tesla GPUs (both in VMs and on bare metal).

 During the initial boot, the `nvidia.service` automates hardware detection and triggers driver installation within a dedicated Flatcar developer container, ensuring a streamlined process.
 The current version of the installed NVIDIA driver can be found in the `/usr/share/flatcar/nvidia-metadata` file, assuming it's a vanilla installation and the version hasn't been customized (see below).